Stellarsarah16/Artparty.social/docs/deployment/DIGITALOCEAN-DEPLOY.md

 ## 🎉 You're Live!

-Your StellarCollabApp is now running on Digital Ocean!
+Your Artparty.social is now running on Digital Ocean!
 Users can:
 - Create accounts and log in
 - Create collaborative pixel art canvases
 - Paint 32x32 pixel art tiles in real-time